MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/test-end-to-end.md

 ### Request automation project (maker)

-1. Sign into [Power Automate](https://make.powerautomate.com) and then change to your main environment.
+1. Sign in to [Power Automate](https://make.powerautomate.com) and then change to your main environment.
-1. Launch [Automation Project](https://github.com/microsoft/automation-coe/wiki/How-to-use-Automation-Project) app from either of the following apps.
+1. Launch the [Automation Project](https://github.com/microsoft/automation-coe/wiki/How-to-use-Automation-Project) app from either of the following apps.

     - **Automation Console** app
     - **Automation Project** app